 The amplitude of the sound is the magnitude of the maximum disturbance in a sound wave.
 The amplitude is also a measure of energy.
 Higher the amplitude higher the energy in a sound wave.Humans can hear a limited range of frequencies of sound.
 Physicists have identified the audio frequency spectrum of the human ear to be between 20 Hz and 20,000 Hz.
 Under ideal laboratory conditions, the human ear can detect frequencies that are as low as 12 Hz and as high as 20,000 Hz.

 Speed of Sound

 The speed at which sound waves propagate through a medium is known as the speed of sound.
 The speed of sound is different in different media.
 The speed of sound is highest in solids because the atoms in solid are highly compressed.
 The interaction between atoms in a particle is highly dependent on the distance between them.
 Higher the interaction between the atoms, the quicker the energy is transferred.
 As the interaction of the particles in solids is high, the speed of sound is faster than liquids and gases.
 The table below lists the speed of sound in different media.
-The speed of sound is calculated using the formula
+The formula used to calculate the speed of sound is given as:

 |Medium||Speed of sound|